andmatrosov/andmatrosov/README.md

 ### About

-🔭 I’m currently working at web-agency "100up"<br />✏️ I’m currently learning<br>🤝🏻 I'm open to new offers
+🔭 I’m currently working at web-agency "100up"<br />✏️ I’m currently learning SPA with Vue.js and some backend with Node.js<br>🤝🏻 I'm open to new offers

 ### 🌐 Contacts: